Frequently asked questions

 Yes.
 The Open Access (OA) funds currently available at the University are,

 - Charity Open Access Fund (COAF)

-The funding received from RCUK and COAF are annual allocations and we cannot guarantee that monies will be available for the whole of the 2014-15 academic year.
-Faculties and schools will be informed of expenditure against these allocations at regular intervals.
+The funding received from RCUK and COAF are annual allocations and we cannot guarantee that monies will be available for the whole of the current academic year.
+The Institutional Open Access Fund is allocated according to criteria determined by each of the faculties.

 How do I request payment of an Article Processing Charge (APC)?